-General and administrative expenses in the first quarter of fiscal 2020 increased as compared to the same period one year ago primarily due to the additional week of operating results added to the first quarter of fiscal 2020.
+General and administrative expenses in the second quarter of fiscal 2020 increased as compared to the same period one year ago primarily due to an increase in professional fees and personnel related expenses.

 Product design and development expenses consist primarily of salaries, other employee-related costs, professional services, facilities costs and equipmentrelated costs and supplies.
 Product design and development investments in the near term are focused on developing or improving our video technology over a wide range of pixel pitches for both indoor and outdoor applications.
 These new or improved technologies are focused on varied pixel density for image quality and use, expanded product line offerings for our various markets and geographies, improved quality and reliability, and improved cost points.
 We plan to make continued investments in our software and controller capabilities throughout our various product offerings.
 Through our design efforts, we focus on standardizing display components and control systems for both single site and network displays.